YouXam/is-search-bot/README.md

 ## Features

-- Identifies if an IP address is from a known search engine bot.
+- Identifies if an IP address originates from a known search engine bot.
-- Provides details about the bot, including its name and additional information.
+- Performs reverse DNS lookups to validate bot status.
-- Supports popular search engines such as Google, Bing, Apple, and Baidu.
+- Supports major search engines such as Google, Bing, Apple, and Baidu.

 ## Usage